 Vic Klopfenstein, Vice President

-Erik Miles, Secretary
+Erik Miles, Treasurer

 Directors serve three-year terms with positions accepted at the July annual meeting.
 All meetings are open to the public.
 Check the events calendar for meeting dates and times.